brainandbodycode/brainandbodycode.github.io/content/home.md

 src: /img/index-hero-img.jpg
 florish: true
 ---
-# <span class="bright">Welcome!</span><br />Welcome to Brain and Body Therapy
+# <span class="bright">Welcome to healing!</span><br />

-At **Brain and Body Therapy** we treat the body as a whole and utilize various treatment techniques to harmonize the different systems involved in keeping our bodies alive.
+At **Brain and Body Therapy** we treat the body as a whole and utilize various treatment techniques for a holistic approach to the body.
 One of our goals is to lessen the barrier of self-care by providing in-home services, meaning we travel to your house for your session!
 We specialize in pregnancy and postpartum massage as well as pediatric bodywork.
 Our techniques include cupping, craniosacral, swedish / relaxation, and Masgutova Neurosensorimotor Reflex Integration (MNRI).
 ::

 ::spacer{size="--space-large"}